 No action on the proposal

 There is another aspect in the proposed text that the DMVR text could be simplified, e.g. in terms of that the combination with RPR would never be used.
-Recommendation: Editorial improvement left to editor.
+Recommendation (Ed.): Editorial improvement left to editor.

 JVET-R0425 Crosscheck of JVET-R0223 (AHG16: On DMVR and wraparound motion compensation) [Y.-H. Lee, J.-L. Lin (MediaTek)] [late]